When Do Feet Stop Growing

-When do you think your feet stop growing?
-You might not have a clear understanding about it until you go through this informative article to the end.
+Do you think when do feet stop growing?
+You might not have a clear understanding of it until you go through this informative article to the end.

 Your feet support your entire body.
 They make it possible to walk, run, climb, and stand.
 They also work to keep you stable and balanced.

 When you’re a child, your feet rapidly grow each year.
 They grow even faster during puberty, as your body turns into an adult.
 Your bones, including the ones in your feet, get bigger during this time.